 Whether it’s discolouration on your chin from a breakout that’s come and gone, or sun spots making an appearance on your chest after years of not-so-diligent sunscreen application, or the freckle-like spots of melasma (a.k.a. the "mask of pregnancy"), we’ve all experienced some form of hyperpigmentation.
-It's a universal skin concern that affects people of all skin types and tones with a wide variety of underlying causes–but the good news is, it can be treated and prevented.
-We sat down with Dr. Douglas C. Wu, an Edmonton dermatologist who now practices in California, and Dr. Sonya Abdulla, a dermatologist at Dermatology on Bloor in Toronto, to share everything you need to know about hyperpigmentation.
+It's a universal skin concern that affects people of all skin types and tones with a wide variety of underlying causes–but the good news is, there are ways to avoid hyperpigmentation and get rid of it.

 Melasma requires a more specialized approach to prevention, treatment and maintenance.
-It’s recommended to use pigment-busting ingredients regularly (more on those later) to keep it under control between flare-ups, but a visit to a derm is a good idea.
+Using pigment-busting ingredients (more on those later) regularly can help keep it under control between flare-ups, but visiting a dermatologist to discuss treatment is a good idea.
 Aside from at-home skincare routines, hydroquinone and oral tranexamic acid can be prescribed if necessary.

 While hyperpigmentation and melasma can affect anyone, people with darker skin tones are more likely to develop the conditions.
 Genetics can also play a role in how prone an individual is to certain types of hyperpigmentation.